anoma/namada/docs/src/quick-start.md

 Bonds total: 1000
 ```

-Check the voting power - this will be 0 until the active-from epoch is reached:
+Check the voting power - this will be 0 until the active-from epoch is reached (in this case `22395`):

 ```shell
 $ ./anomac voting-power --validator example-validator